Bugin10/Code-Clone-Analyzer/README.md

 # Code-Clone-Analyzer
-Find The Similarities Between Two Files Of Code
+Find The Similarities Between Two Files Of C++ Code